interledger/rafiki/packages/documentation/docs/playground/overview.md

 The following should be run from the root of the project.

 ```
-// If you have spun up this environment before then run
+// If you have spun up the environment before, remember to first tear down and remove volumes!
-pnpm localenv:stop && pnpm localenv:dbvolumes:remove

-// Start the local environment
+// start the local environment
-pnpm localenv:start
+pnpm localenv:compose up

-// tear down
+// tear down and remove volumes
-pnpm localenv:stop

-// delete database volumes (containers must be removed first with e.g. pnpm localenv:stop)
-pnpm localenv:dbvolumes:remove
+pnpm localenv:compose down --volumes
 ```

-If you want to use Postgres as the accounting database instead of TigerBeetle, you can append `psql` to the `localenv:` commands:
+If you want to use Postgres as the accounting database instead of TigerBeetle, you can use the `psql` variant of the `localenv:compose` commands:

 ```
-pnpm localenv:psql:start
-pnpm localenv:psql:stop
+pnpm localenv:compose:psql up
-pnpm localenv:psql:dbvolumes:remove
+pnpm localenv:compose:psql down --volumes
 ```

 The local environment consists of a primary Rafiki instance and a secondary Rafiki instance, each with